matiaskotlik/wallpaper-scripts/README.md

 # Video Wallpapers
 You need to have the [VideoWallpaper](https://store.kde.org/p/1213488) plugin installed in order to set a video as your wallpaper.
-From the VideoWallpaper link on how to install:
+From the VideoWallpaper link on how to install (and remove!):

 ```
 Install: